Slavery in France: Slavery transforms to serfdom

 The method of freeing the slaves and giving them land in exchange for working duty on the landowners land, was seen as more efficient by the landowners, since the free laborers were motivated to work and did not have to be supervised; and while slavery was not abolished, the new labor method became so popular among the landowners that by the 7th century, the rural slave laborers had been almost completely replaced by free serf peasant laborers, and slavery reduced to urban house slaves.

 The former rural slaves mixed via intermarriage with the originally free rural population, and the peasantry merged to become a single class.

 This development was completed during the reign of Charlemagne (r.
 768–814), who wanted to unite Western Europe under an efficient central state control by establishing the feudal system, a system were serfs were included rather than slaves.

 By the 11th century, the feudal system had become more clearly defined in reference to serfdom: the manses igenuiles were the originally free peasants; the manses seviles were the descendants of the manumitted rural slaves; and the manses lidile were likely the descendants of the former Germanic settlers.

 However, the transformation from rural slavery to serfdom did not eradicate slavery, only marginalized it.
-Urban house slaves continued to be popular for centuries after the eradication of rural slavery, and was phased out in favor of free workers much slower, dissapearing earlier in the North and slower in the South.
+Urban house slaves continued to be popular for centuries after the eradication of rural slavery, and were phased out in favor of free workers much slower, disappearing earlier in the North and slower in the South.

 By the 12th and the 13th century, almost all rural slaves in Western Europe had been replaced by serfs; the urban house slaves had been replaced by free servants; and the rural peasantry had come to be collectively defined as serfs.